Welcome to today's edition of the Rush 24-7 Podcast.

 They're going to try to destroy Jeff Sessions again as a racist.

-All of this is going to blow up in their face because they don't have the votes to stop these people, and they've got a filibuster problem of their own making.
+All of this is going to blow up in their face because they don't have the votes to stop these people.

-But they still have to fundraise, and they still have to satisfy these looney tunes that send the money.
+And they still have to satisfy these loony tunes that send them money.

 People like Meryl Streep and Hugh Laurie.

-I mean the genuine new kind of stupid that they have to pander to in order to get those idiots to write them checks.
+I mean, the genuine new kind of stupid that they have to pander to in order to get those idiots to write them checks.

 And so, but not that they're not going to be serious about it.